 Wraps may only be worn during the Squat and Deadlift.
 Elbow wraps are not allowed during the Bench Press.
 The wraps may cover the general elbow area but cannot extend to the wrist or to the shoulder.
 The wraps may be composed of an elastic weave primarily of polyester, cotton, or medical crepe or they may be supportive sleeves of rubberized material.
 The wrap must be composed of a single unit that is no longer than 3 feet (91.4 centimeters) in length.

-Atlas Stone Over The Bar
+Stone of Steel Over Bar

 Note: Events are subject to change due to weather.